Martha Bancroft Johnson

 “Reflections of Inner Life: Masks and Masked Acting in Ancient Greek Tragedy and Japanese Noh Drama,” Modern Drama, 35, May, 1992 (Special East-West Issue)

-The Mask in Ancient Greek Tragedy: A Reexamination Based on the Principles and Practices of the Noh Theater of Japan, University Microfilms International, Ann Arbor, Mich., 1984
+The Mask in Ancient Greek Tragedy: A Reexamination Based on the Principles and Practices of the Noh Theater of Japan, PhD dissertation, University Microfilms International, Ann Arbor, Mich., 1984

 SELECTED RECOGNITIONS